foyay

 Living the SPA dream

 I’ve been around web development for a couple of years now and lived the single page application (SPA) dream.
-Watching a site using the old full page reload way, felt like visiting a museum.
+Watching a site use the old full-page reload felt like visiting a museum.
 So when I stumbled upon View Transitions, I was thrilled.

 I was able to get the same SPA-like transitions in my vanilla projects now!